syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/Open-Numeric-Keyboard-in-Numeric-TextBox-Component.md

 ---
 layout: post
 title: Open Numeric Keyboard in Numeric TextBox Component | Syncfusion
-description: Learn how to configure the NumericTextBox component to display the numeric keyboard in web applications.
+description: Learn how to configure the Numeric TextBox component to display the numeric keyboard in web applications.
 platform: Blazor
 control: Numeric TextBox
 documentation: ug